Dairy Products Profile

 Only about one-third of the U.S. milk supply is actually processed into milk and cream products; the remaining two-thirds of the milk supply is used to manufacture a wide range of dairy products.
 Sales of these dairy products, such as butter, ice cream and yogurt, account for tens of billions of dollars annually in the United States.
 Producers can capture a part of that billion-dollar market by processing and selling their own line of value-added dairy products manufactured on their farms.

-The United States had 1,272 dairy product manufacturing plants in 2016, down only one plant from the previous year.
-With 211 dairy product plants, Wisconsin continued to support the most plants in any state.
-Other leading dairy processing states were California with 114 plants and New York with 108 plants.
+The United States had 1,306 dairy product manufacturing plants in 2017, up eight plants from the previous year.
+With 206 dairy product plants, Wisconsin continued to support the most plants in any state.
+Other leading dairy processing states were New York with 130 plants and California with 113 plants.

-U.S. butter production in 2016 totaled 1.8 billion pounds, down slightly from the previous year.
+U.S. butter production in 2017 totaled 1.85 billion pounds, up slightly from the previous year.
 More than half of the butter came from cream not needed when milk was used for fluid milk or cheese.
-Butter consumption per capita (person) has increased slightly through the years, averaging 5.7 pounds in 2016.

 Frozen Dessert Production